Table of Contents

-Chickenpox usually occurs in childhood and presents as a characteristic rash with a low grade fever.
-In a healthy child, this infection is usually self-limiting and benign, but can be more serious in adults and immunocompromised children; in these cases, different prodromal symptoms, such as headache, nausea, and myalgia, are possible, as well as serious clinical manifestations, leading even to death.
+Chickenpox usually occurs in childhood and presents as a characteristic rash with a low-grade fever.
+In a healthy child, this infection is usually self-limiting and benign, but it can be more serious in adults and immunocompromised children; in these cases, different prodromal symptoms, such as headaches, nausea, and myalgia, are possible, as well as serious clinical manifestations sometimes leading to death.

-The structure of the virus is similar to the herpes virus with lipid envelope, icosahedral symmetry and double stranded DNA.
+The structure of the virus is similar to the herpes virus, with a lipid envelope, icosahedral symmetry, and double-stranded DNA.

 Acyclovir is activated as follows:

-- Host cell kinases convert acyclovir monophosphate to diphosphate and then to triphosphate
+- Host cell kinases convert acyclovir monophosphate to diphosphate and then to the triphosphate.

 Because virus-specific enzymes are required, acyclovir is activated only in infected cells.
-Some virus strains lack thymidine kinase, these viruses shows resistance to acyclovir; in these cases, cross-resistance to famciclovir, ganciclovir, and valacyclovir also occurs.
+Some virus strains lack thymidine kinase and thus show resistance to acyclovir.
+In these cases, cross-resistance to famciclovir, ganciclovir, and valacyclovir also occurs.

-Acyclovir triphosphate inhibits the viral DNA synthesis via the following two mechanisms:
+Acyclovir triphosphate inhibits viral DNA synthesis via the following two mechanisms:

 - It acts as a competitive substrate for DNA polymerase